-Please refer to the “Masonic Diary Dates” section on the front page.
+Please refer to the “Masonic Diary Dates” section on the front page for the latest updates.

 Having moved their meeting place to the Cosmopolitan Hotel in Leeds, The Leeds Lodge No. 9867 is delighted to have had a plaque installed on permanent display at the Hotel premises.

 There will be an “Official Unveiling” of the plaque by the PGM at a ceremony in the near future.

 A North Yorkshire charity’s call to help continue the upgrade of its facilities has been answered by local Freemasons.

 Harrogate Hospital Radio approached members of Harrogate and Claro Lodge asking if they could help meet the cost of new shelving units to house its extensive CD collection.

 The lodge successfully applied to the Provincial Grand Master’s Fund, and, during a visit to the radio station – which is located within Harrogate District Hospital – presented a cheque for £500 to pay for the furniture and its installation.